syncshell/.github/profile/README.md

 One Syncthing, every interface.

-Syncshell provides focused interfaces for controlling Syncthing from your desktop shell, browser, terminal, or desktop application.
+Syncshell provides interfaces for controlling Syncthing from your desktop shell, browser, terminal, or desktop application.

 - [Website and documentation](https://syncshell.ai)